Maher9596/car-sales-site/README.md

 The page is responsive to different screens

-See some screenshots of how the site looks in small and big screen
+See some screenshots *mobile.PNG* and *desktop.PNG* of how the site looks in small and big screen